sonylnagale/kitchen-sink-public/README.md

 In Terminal.app, copy and paste the following steps (when you see a “$” in the next steps, it means to run the following command.
 Do not paste in the “$” into Terminal.app):

-If command line tools is not installed:
+If command line tools are not installed:
 * $ git --version (This should prompt you to install command line tools.
 Click install => agree)

-If you already have command line tools installed:
+If command line tools are installed:
 * $ cd ~/ && mkdir “dev” && cd dev
 * $ git clone https://github.com/cid8600/kitchen-sink && cd kitchen-sink
 * $ npm install